Scott Ginsburg: Education

 Ginsburg earned his bachelor's degree from George Washington University, and his Juris Doctor degree from Georgetown University Law Center.

 Personal life

-Ginsburg has been involved in a number of charitable activities, contributing both his time and financial support.
-This includes the Dallas Morning News Charities, Klyde Warren Park, Dallas Arboretum, The Dallas Symphony, Dallas International Film Festival, Greenhill School, Shelton School, Georgetown University Law Center, and other organizations that focus on the needs of the homeless and hungry, health, education and the environment.
-The new Scott K. Ginsburg Sport & Fitness Center. at Georgetown University Law Center was dedicated on September 8, 2015.
-And, in 2019, Georgetown University Law Center announced the expansion of its campus with the purchase of a building to the south of it, made possible by a donation from Ginsburg, which was the largest single gift from an alumnus in the school's history.
-Ginsburg lives in Dallas and has four children.
-His son Drew Ginsburg was the Co-Founder of Tsū (social network).
+Ginsburg contributed his time and financial support to numerous charitable activities, including the Dallas Morning News Charities, Klyde Warren Park, Dallas Arboretum, The Dallas Symphony, Dallas International Film Festival, Greenhill School, Shelton School, Georgetown University Law Center, and other organizations that focus on the needs of the homeless and hungry, health, education and the environment.
+The Scott K. Ginsburg Sport & Fitness Center at Georgetown University Law Center was dedicated on September 8, 2015.
+In 2019, Georgetown University Law Center announced the expansion of its campus with the purchase of a building to the south of it, made possible by a donation from Ginsburg, which was the largest single gift from an alumnus in the school's history.
+Ginsburg lived in Dallas and had four children.
+His son Drew Ginsburg was the co-founder of Tsū (social network).

+Ginsburg died in Dallas on May 26, 2024, at the age of 71.